Storm.jpg

 Our “Four Secrets” can help you avoid the storm:

 1. It is well-established that more than 90% of all divorces end with an agreement between the parties.
+Shouldn’t you explore that first, instead of starting a long, expensive, and probably unnecessary fight?

 We believe the answer is yes.
 Regrettably, most family law attorneys don’t even ask this question.

 Absent any instructions to the contrary, most divorce attorneys file the case with the court, serve the spouse with the papers, and charge by the hour to fight.
-The spouse then hires their own attorney by the hour to fight back, and so goes one storm after another.
+The spouse then hires their own attorney by the hour to fight back and so goes one storm after another.

 3. Your fee structure should work for you, not against you.
 Don’t pay for a fight if you are interested in an early agreement.